asvogel101/Twitter-Sentiment/README.md

 ## HELP

 - Run tweetfetcher.py to stream tweets.
 Then tokenize the tweets into a 'final-spread.json ' with tokenizer.py.
 Common.py is the only statistical analysis tool as of now.
 It features a word co-occurrence matrix and frequency of terms.

+- If attempting to restroom, it is recommended that you delete the my-tweets.json and final-spread.json files.
+Currently working on a way to implement continuous streaming within the same json doc.